Malice@Doll: Plot

 Malice and Heather spread the infection to all the machines in the area, their intent to bring happiness to the despairing machines.
 The only one to resist the temptation is Joe Admin, who shows Malice the result of her actions, namely, the pain and perverted madness within the hosts of the infection.
 Malice is led from her room by the little ghost girl again, only to find Heather dying in an alley.
 Heather professes her affection for Malice before passing on.
 With Joe Admin by her side, Malice resolves to return to the room with the tentacle monster.

 Upon reaching the area, Joe Admin discovers he can't see the room or the ghost girl.
 He asks Malice to kiss him to allow him to see the world she sees.
 She seems to oblige at first but pushes Joe Admin away and sprints to the door, separating the two.

 In the room, Malice finds the tentacle creature lying on the ground, seemingly dead.
 She angrily begins tearing the structure that held the beast apart, ultimately discovering a glowing version of herself within.
 The glowing double talks to Malice about her dream of "Dolls having a body like this."
 Malice speaks of a dream she had about Dolls having robotic bodies and unfeeling hearts.
 Malice begins to question whether or not she was a Doll or if that was a "dream" as well.
 She begins to fuse with the structure as Joe Admin, transformed into an organic being, walks in and tries to save her.
 The structure reforms around Malice, trapping her within, and Joe Admin kisses it.

 Malice states she'll "dream a different dream" and becomes a glowing angelic being, making the structure vanish before flying away.
 As she flies away, the machines (and status quo) become restored.
 However, Malice is only referred to as "a voice", denoting that she vanished from her friends' memories as a Doll in this altered reality.
+Then Joe Admin is fighting a machine; after the battle ends, Joe Admin's sensors detect an object moving towards him.
+It's Malice, who kisses him, then continues on her way and disappears from Administrator Joe's radar.
 Malice flies out of the machine world, singing as Heather gleefully chases her.